 - Cut eggs in half.
 Place each half on center of each tortilla.
 Fold top and bottom ends of each tortilla about 1 inch over filling; fold right and left sides over folded ends, overlapping.
 Cut each burrito in half.
 Serve with sour cream and cilantro.

-- Despite their name, refried beans don't have to be fried in oil or loaded with fat to be high in flavor.
-Look for the canned variety that is labeled fat-free.
+- Refried beans don't have to be fried in oil or loaded with fat to be high in flavor.
+Look for the canned variety with a fat-free label.

 - At 1 1/2 Carbohydrate Choices, these breakfast burritos could be partnered with 1/2 cup of orange juice and a couple strips of bacon for a meal with 2 1/2 Carbohydrate Choices.

-- Add a touch of color to the breakfast plate by choosing flavored tortillas, such as tomato or spinach.
+- Add some color to your Breakfast Burritos by using your favorite flavored tortillas, such as tomato or spinach.

 - 1 Serving Calories 260 (Calories from Fat 100); Total Fat 11g (Saturated Fat 4g ,Trans Fat 1/2g); Cholesterol 220mg; Sodium 670mg; Potassium 210mg; Total Carbohydrate 26g (Dietary Fiber 2g ,Sugars 2g); Protein 14g

 - % Daily Value: Vitamin A 10%; Vitamin C 0%; Calcium 20%; Iron 10%

 *Percent Daily Values are based on a 2,000 calorie diet